kb000/TensorFlowDeepAutoencoder/README.md

 The main training code can be found in [autoencoder.py](https://github.com/cmgreen210/TensorFlowDeepAutoencoder/blob/master/code/ae/autoencoder.py) along with the AutoEncoder class that creates and manages the Variables and Tensors used.

+New in May 2017, this repo is updated to work with TensorFlow r1.1.
+It has also been upgraded to work with python3, and is verified to work on Windows.

 ## Docker Setup (CPU version only for the time being)
 In order to avoid platform issues it's highly encouraged that you run the example code in a [Docker](https://www.docker.com/) container.
 Follow